SomenMistri/CITE-seq_with_gdTCR_profiling/README.md

-# Single-cell CITE-seq with γδTCR Repertoire Profiling
+# CITE-seq with γδTCR Repertoire Profiling

 This GitHub repository contains a pipeline for analyzing single-cell CITE-seq data with TCR repertoire profiling of γδ T cells.